SnowScriptWinterOfCode/Technical_Writing/firstContribution.md

 ### 15. **Celebrate your contribution:**
    Once your changes are accepted and merged, celebrate your first open-source contribution!

-Remember that the contribution process may vary slightly between projects, so always refer to the specific guidelines provided by the project you're contributing to.Although the fundamentals remains the same
+Remember that the contribution process may vary slightly between projects, so always refer to the specific guidelines provided by the project you're contributing to.Although the fundamentals remains the same.